 The internal fan allows for the elimination of smoke and for controlling the distribution of heat toward the thermoelectric generator, providing a safe and controlled environment.

 There are three light indicators, each with its own icon.

 The fire indicator measures the heat and intensity of the flame.
 The higher the flame, the more heat is processed through the combustion chamber, and thus, more power is channeled through the battery.

 The fan indicator measures the power of the fan.
 Increasing the fan power directly increases the size of the flame.

 Finally, the power indicator measures the level of power in the battery itself.
 As the flame burns, you’ll notice the power indicator go up, meaning the battery is properly charging.

 Since the device-charging capability is my favorite function of the Biolite Campstove 2, we’ll start there.

-The battery on the Biolite Campstove 2 is a standard 3200mAh battery, much like any average portable power bank and functions just the same.
+The battery on the Biolite Campstove 2 is a standard 3200mAh battery, much like any average portable power bank, and functions just the same.
 And at 3 watts, it has the charging speed of a standard USB charger.
-So, you can expect your small USB devices to charge at about the same speed as it normally would.
+So, you can expect your small USB devices to charge at about the same speed as they normally would.